SACHSTech/processing-cpt-cavan-solo/README.md

 Drunk drivers are the 3rd obstacle.
 They behave like the player in that they have to stay on the road and have a health pool.
 When hit with obstacles they will also take damage.
 When you hit a drunk driver your health will go down by a massive random amount.

 ### Gas
 When you move forward using the 'a' button you will lose gas.
+When you released the gas button you lose 3 gas and when holding it you lose 1 gas every interval.
+This makes tapping the 'a' key once to dodge an obstacle less gass efficient.
 Once gas runs out you have to go to a gas station and refill, which makes you lose 30 distance.
-Using gas gives invincibility frames.
+When using gas you can't lose health.